 Macy’s Thanksgiving Day Parade

-I cover a number of parades in New York and we decided we would take a shot at covering the Macy’s Thanksgiving Day Parade this year.
-I was concerned about the number of people there and with the recent terrorist attacks concerned for my safety.
 Both of these concerns were unfounded and it turned out to be a great day, beautiful weather, incredible security by the New York Police Department and an orderly and happy group of hundreds of thousands of spectators.

 I was prepared to get my gear and get into the street and shoot the parade as we have done at others…but…we noticed Macy’s constructed a tower that was erected to accommodate the foreign press.
-Showing my NYPD Press ID allowed us access to the tower.
+Showing my NYPD Press ID allowed me access to the tower.

 Unfortunately, we weren’t able to get down from the platform until the parade was over and people began to leave.
-As you can see in my photos it was wall to wall people and I would have loved to get in the street to get those close up and personal shots of the participants as we usually do at other parades.
+As you can see in my photos it was wall to wall people and I would have loved to get in the street to get those close-up and personal shots of the participants as we usually do at other parades.

 The parade started at 9 AM from the 77th Street launch.
 At 9:30 AM it reached 47th Street and I began to snap away.
 My dad had previously recorded our correspondent Andy Peeke’s intro so we were ready to shoot the parade.